Battle of the Afsluitdijk: Aftermath

 The fortress remained in Dutch hands until the surrender of Dutch forces on 15 May.
 Boers complimented his men by stating that although they had fought like lions, in other parts of the country their armies had been defeated.
 Boers himself led the surrender.

 Rumors among civilians quickly emerged; hundreds of Germans were killed, and the dike was filled with bodies.
 The German report states two were killed on the 12th, and three on the 13th, with approximately 25 wounded.
 The Dutch suffered one killed as a result of the first Luftwaffe attack.
-Two got wounded while manning anti-aircraft guns.
+Two were wounded while manning anti-aircraft guns.
 Two civilians were killed, ten were wounded, also as a result of the Luftwaffe attack.